Active

 What Still Needs Testing

 I haven’t formally measured whether the maps improve spatial reasoning or reduce “Are we there yet?” questions.
-I still need to document how many trip strips have actually been printed and used, how Dean interacted with them during a drive, and which landmarks are most useful.
+I still need to document how many trip strips have actually been printed and used in the car, how Dean interacted with them during a drive, and which landmarks are most useful.
 For now, the evidence is observed route recognition and prediction—not a causal claim.

 Up next